Clear blue summer skies above the soaring treetops and vibrant green foliage of a summer forest.

 Sustainability: addressing our environmental impacts

-Our sustainability programme aims to address the environmental impacts and carbon emissions of our charitable activity and operations.
+We are addressing the carbon emissions and environmental impacts of our charitable activity and operations.

 Why it's important

-It is also important that we practice what we preach and become a sustainable organisation – this is the focus of our sustainability programme.
+It is also important that we become a sustainable organisation ourselves – this is the focus of our sustainability programme.

 What we’re doing